12 Good Reasons To Test Websites

 We know that users do not like slow websites.
 We also know that Google isn't keen on slow websites.
 Therefore, it makes sense to invest a bit of time and effort to check your website's performance.

-Running some performance checks can identify where precious seconds can be saved and give your users a better experience.
+Running a series of performance checks can identify where precious seconds can be saved and give your users a better experience.
 Here are 21 website performance testing tools to get you started.

 7. To gain important feedback on what users think of your website

-Users are what websites are designed for.
-So gaining feedback from your target audience is vital for a successful website.
-Testing your users can find out what they like and what they find frustrating or even impossible regarding your website.
+Users are why you have a website in the first place.
+You want those users to visit the website and carry out a series of actions such as read and understand the information you provide, make contact with your organisation, browse and buy products, sign up to your product or service, etc. So gaining feedback from your target audience is vital for a successful website.
+Testing your users can find out what they like and what they are finding frustrating or even impossible regarding your website.

-As few as 5 users can identify severe issues that, once overcome, will provide an improvement for your users and allow them to complete the actions that were frustrating them previously.
-You can start a user experience test straightaway with WhatUsersDo (now Userzoom), a UK based usability testing firm.
+As few as 5 users can identify severe issues that, once overcome, will provide an improved experience for your users and allow them to complete the actions that were frustrating them previously.
+You can start a user experience test straightaway with UserLytics, or UXTweak, both of them are Usability Testing and UX research platforms.

 8. To work out what converts mere visitors into something more

-A common aspect of website testing is trying to improve your conversion rates through A/B or multivariate testing, which aims to gain more sales or enquiries from the same number of visitors.
+A common aspect of website testing is trying to improve your conversion rates through A/B or multivariate testing, which aims to gain more signups, sales or enquiries from the same number of visitors.
+Whatever the action is that you would like more of your users to complete - whether that is signing up for a demo of your product, adding a product to the basket or cart, filling in an enquiry form, etc.

-Regular testing of different promotions, button styles, page layouts, copy, images, forms with less fields, etc. can improve your conversion rates and help you to achieve more out of the same visitor levels.
+Regular testing of different promotions, button styles, page layouts, positioning of elements, copy, images, forms with less fields, etc. can improve your conversion rates and help you to achieve more out of the same visitor levels.

 9. To make sure your website's SEO is correct